Local duality in algebra and topology: Introduction

 for all $M,N \in \Stable_{\Psi}$.
 Moreover, the underlying $A$-module of $\Gamma_IM$ is equivalent to the local cohomology of the underlying $A$-module of $M$. \end{thm}

 This result translates immediately into a statement about quasi-coherent sheaves on certain algebraic stacks in view of the equivalence

 where $\fX$ is the stack presented by $\Psi$ and $\IndCoh_{\fX}$ is the stable category of ind-coherent sheaves over $\fX$.
-We therefore obtain a construction of local cohomology $\Gamma_{\fZ}$ and local homology $\Lambda^{\fZ}$ for algebraic stacks with respect to a closed substack $\fZ$, together with an associated local duality theorem.
+We therefore obtain a construction of local cohomology $\Gamma_{\fZ}$ and local homology $\Lambda^{\fZ}$ for a certain class of algebraic stacks with respect to a closed substack $\fZ$, together with an associated local duality theorem.

 \begin{thm} Suppose $\fX$ is a presentable algebraic stack and $\fZ \subseteq \fX$ is a closed substack cut out by an appropriate ideal $I$ of $A$, then there exists an equivalence

 for all $\cF,\cG \in \IndCoh_{\fX}$.
 Moreover, the pullback of $\Gamma_{\fZ}\cF$ to the affine cover $f\colon \Spec(A) \to \fX$ is equivalent to $\Gamma_{I}f^*\cF$. \end{thm}